-

 Parents are highly encouraged to consider the use of the school bus services as the road structure near the school has limited capacity to accommodate a high volume of traffic.
 For school bus route enquiries, please contact the Pre-School office.

-• The ISF Pre-School curriculum is developed on the basis of the International Early Years Curriculum (IEYC) and The ISF Academy Foundation Years curriculum, drawing together the essence of Chinese and Western thinking.
-The program is delivered through two languages of instruction, with 70% in Putonghua and 30% in English.
-It provides a rich bank of experiences from which young children can learn to make sense of their own world and the world around them.
+The ISF Pre-School curriculum is rooted in the school-based Eight Virtues + One framework, drawing together the essence of Chinese and Western thinking to cultivate a global outlook.
+Guided by a commitment to sustainability and global stewardship, our program is delivered through an immersive bilingual model: 70% Putonghua (using traditional Chinese characters) and 30% English.
+Young children are immersed in a rich bank of experiences from which they learn to make sense of themselves and the world around them.

-The ISF Pre-School curriculum’s fully integrated, balanced, inquiry approach to teaching and learning capitalizes on young children’s interest and their desire to explore, ask questions and find the answers.
+Learning at ISF is purposeful, concept-driven, experiential and inquiry-based, and inclusive, catering to learner variability.
 Each unit is designed to focus on issues relevant to young children and lasts several weeks to allow in-depth and authentic learning.
 The curriculum fully integrates the six key learning areas:

 The program is designed to be sufficiently flexible to accommodate for individual children’s patterns of learning and development.
 The program provides opportunities for new learning to be fostered and enables children to reflect on different ways of doing things, makes connections across time and place, establishes different kinds of relationships and encounter different points of view.